frequency-chain/docs/pages/Architecture/OperationalModel.md

 A separate system for testing and development known as Testnet uses validators on the Polkadot Rococo Testnet Relay Chain.
 Data and state on Frequency Mainnet is considered canonical, while data and state on Frequency Testnet is for testing purposes only.

-Changes to the Frequency Runtime are typically deployed to Testnet before being submitted as upgrade proposals on Mainnet.
+Changes to the Frequency Runtime are typically deployed to Testnet before being submitted to Frequency Governance as upgrade proposals for Mainnet.
 For the most part, functionality is identical between the two systems (except for new changes on Testnet that are not yet deployed on Mainnet), aside from a few changes that make Testnet simpler to work with for development.
 Where there are different behaviors on Testnet versus Mainnet, they are noted in the description.